-Evaluation Parameter Rationale - Current Met?
-Status/Appropriateness/Effectiveness (Yes/No/NA) 7.1 The availability, quality, and/or adequacy of the evidence is sufficient to substantiate that the PA is applied to conservation, management, and exploitation of an ecosystem to protect them and preserve the ecosystem.
-Examples may include stock assessment reports, fishery management plans and other documents.
+Evaluation Parameter Rationale - Current Status/Appropriateness/Effectiveness Met?
+(Yes/No) 7.1 There is evidence for the practical application of the PA to resource management and conservation.
+Note that the PA may be integrated in stock assessment practices, in specific management measures enacted for everyday fisheries operations, or other measures.
+Application of the PA takes in due account of stock enhancement procedures, where appropriate, and relevant uncertainties are taken into account using a suitable method of risk assessment, including those associated with the use of introduced or translocated species.
 Yes 7.1.1 There is evidence to demonstrate that in the fishery under assessment, uncertainties considered include those associated with the size and productivity of the stocks, reference points, stock condition in relation to such reference points, levels and distribution of fishing mortality and the impact of fishing activities (including discards) on non-target and associated or dependent predators, as well as environmental and socio-economic conditions.
 Yes 7.1.2 There is evidence that such a process has been applied in the case of the fishery under assessment, including examples of initiated research.
 Depending on the situation, appropriate research or further analysis of the identified risk is initiated in a timely fashion.
-NA 7.2 There is evidence that catch and effort limits have been implemented, and other management measures, including the assessment of possible adverse impacts, have been performed for these fisheries.
-NA Rationale:
+Yes 7.2 There is evidence that catch and effort limits have been implemented, and other management measures, including the assessment of possible adverse impacts, have been performed for these fisheries.
+NA